Does financing a car affect your car insurance?

 Comprehensive coverage

 This coverage protects your vehicle when damages occur that result from something other than a collision with a car or an object.
-Examples of damages covered under comprehensive are:
+Examples of damages covered under comprehensive insurance are:

 • Fire